PetDios9/petdios9/README.md

 * 🌍  I'm based in California!
 * ✉️  You can contact me at [peterdiosdadochavez@gmail.com](mailto:peterdiosdadochavez@gmail.com)
-* 🧠  I'm learning Java
+* 🧠  I'm learning Python
 * 🤝  I'm open to collaborating on projects that help improve the world in some way :-)

 ### Skills